MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 >**Note**: In this task, you associate the network security group with the subnet of the virtual network you created earlier.

-1. From the Azure portal menu, search for *myNsg* in the portal search box, enter **Network security group.** Select **Network security groups** in the search results.
+1. In the search box at the top of the portal, enter **Network security group**.
+Select **Network security groups** in the search results.

 2. Select **nsg-1.**